loup icon

 Window Cleaner

-Spray the window cleaner onto a soft cloth and rub silver.
+Spray window cleaner onto a soft cloth and rub the silver.

 Results

-TESTERS RATING:
+TESTER'S RATING:

 1/10